Landscaping / Summer

 The last garden is for a charity called Recycling Lives which helps people who have been through serious hardship and are trying to reintegrate back into society.

-For this garden we built a wide path that cuts through the garden and splits into a circle at the centre.
+For this garden the team built a wide path that cuts through the garden and splits into a circle at the centre.
 A circular feature in a square garden is another trick to make a space feel larger.
 The split path reflects the different paths we can chose to take in life and was created using Carpet Stones.
 They are easy to lay and you can use them to create a wide variety of shapes and structures.
-They look like cobblestones when they are set and I used a very fine crushed aggregate between them to bring out the shape and definition of the stones.
+They look like cobblestones when they are set and David used a very fine crushed aggregate between them to bring out the shape and definition of the stones.

 Around the path is quite plush planting with foxgloves, delphiniums, salvias and more.
 There is a hedge around the outside and even some rosemary tucked in there too.
 In the centre of the path there is an armillary sundial on a plinth, and gorgeous hanging baskets hanging at the door.
 The result is a very rich and vibrant garden that really envelops you as you walk in.